 Myanmar (or Burma) is the largest country in mainland Southeast Asia and also one of the least densely populated.
 Ethnic minority communities make up about one-third of the population and are concentrated in the often remote and mountainous areas along the borders with Thailand, Laos, China, India and Bangladesh.
 The majority Bamar community live predominantly in the lowlands.
-The borderlands have experienced a long history of civil war between Bamar-dominated central governments and Ethnic Armed Organisations, which have struggled for greater autonomy.
+The borderlands have experienced a long history of civil war between Bamar-dominated central governments and Ethnic Armed Organisations (EAOs), which have struggled for greater autonomy.
 In addition, the country has endured military rule on a number of occasions – most recently since 1 February 2021.
 The 2021 military coup brought to an end to 10 years of semi-civilian rule.

 Until the military coup, Myanmar was in certain respects a nation in transition, with some groups seeking to break with the country’s past of authoritarian rule, economic mismanagement and ethnic conflicts.
 Some progress had been made, with rapid (though unequal) economic growth and improvements in social welfare.
 For example, income poverty almost halved between 2005 and 2017.
-However, the reform momentum slowed after 2016, with the National League for Democracy (NLD)-elected government struggling to define its economic vision and manage public administration.
+However, the reform momentum slowed after 2016, with the National League for Democracy-elected government struggling to define its economic vision and manage public administration.
 Due to the COVID-19 pandemic and the military coup, Myanmar’s economy is now expected to decline sharply, threatening to reverse Myanmar’s recent socio-economic progress.
 Displaced communities will be severely affected by economic disruptions related to the military coup and COVID-19.